 Our cash equivalents are invested primarily in readily accessible, AAA rated institutional money market funds which are invested in U.S. Treasury securities, U.S. Treasury bills and U.S. Government agency securities.
 We also have auction-rate securities that are classified as long-term investments as they are expected to be held until secondary markets become available.
 These investments are currently accounted for as available-for-sale securities and recorded at fair value within other non-current assets in the condensed consolidated balance sheet.
 The estimated market values of these investments are subject to fluctuation.
-The carrying value of our investments in auction-rate securities was \$18 million as of October 2, 2009.
+During the three months ended January 1, 2010, we sold \$3 million of auction-rate securities, reducing the carrying value of these investments to \$15 million.